-Yun Kang is the associate director of the RAND Acquisition and Technology Policy Center, and a Senior Operations Researcher at the RAND Corporation.
+Yun Kang is associate director of the Acquisition and Technology Policy Center in the RAND National Security Research Division, and a senior operations researcher at the RAND Corporation.
 He has experience in both the public and private sector.
-His engagement areas at RAND have included artificial intelligence/machine learning applications and policymaking, defense planning, force structure and posture modeling & analysis, Korean Peninsula/Asia-Pacific security, Weapons of Mass Destruction (WMD), Army Aviation, and supply chain management/logistics.
+His engagement areas at RAND have included supply chain management/logistics, artificial intelligence/machine learning applications and policymaking, defense planning, force structure and posture analysis, and Korean Peninsula/Asia-Pacific security.

 Prior to joining RAND, Kang held a senior management position at a high-tech startup company providing supply chain software solutions for tracking pharmaceutical/healthcare products.
 Kang also worked as a management consultant at The Boston Consulting Group in the Asia-Pacific region, where he advised multinational corporations on market entry, mergers and acquisitions, and IT strategy.